Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 4. Recycle Everything

-Try and select items that come in non-plastic recycled and recyclable packaging, to do your best to handle items that can’t be reused properly.
-Check everything before you put it in the trash, as more and more items are able to be recycled these days.
+Try and select items that come in non-plastic and recyclable packaging, which is the best way to handle items that can’t be reused properly.
+Check everything before you put it in the trash, as more items can be recycled these days.

 Remember that because plastic doesn’t break down easily (if ever), recycling plastic means that it is still plastic, just being used for a different purpose.
-Therefore, you’re not actually reducing plastic amounts or exposure, even in the recycling process.
+Therefore, you’re not reducing its amounts or exposure, even in recycling.

-We use around 90% of the plastic items only once in our daily lives and then chucked, such as grocery bags, plastic wrap, disposable cutlery, straws, and coffee-cup lids.
+We use around 90% of plastic items only once daily and then chucks, such as grocery bags, plastic wraps, disposable cutlery, straws, and coffee-cup lids.

-Making your own meals is not only healthier, but it also doesn’t involve takeout containers or doggy bags.
-When you order in or eat out, tell them that you don’t need any plastic cutlery or bring your own food-storage containers to restaurants for leftovers.
+Making your meals is not only healthier, but it also doesn’t involve takeout containers or doggy bags.
+When you order in or eat out, tell them you don’t need plastic cutlery or bring your own food-storage containers to restaurants for leftovers.

 6. Make Better Choices at Home